 Unfortunately for some shareholders, the Bowl America (NYSEMKT:BWL.A) share price has dived in the last thirty days.
-Even longer term holders have taken a real hit with the stock declining 3.7% in the last year.
+The recent drop has obliterated the annual return, with the share price now down 16% over that longer period.

 All else being equal, a sharp share price increase should make a stock less attractive to potential investors.
 While the market sentiment towards a stock is very changeable, in the long run, the share price will tend to move in the same direction as earnings per share.
 So some would prefer to hold off buying when there is a lot of optimism towards a stock.
 Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
-A high P/E ratio means that investors have a high expectation about future growth, while a low P/E ratio means they have low expectations about future growth.
+Investors have optimistic expectations of companies with higher P/E ratios, compared to companies with lower P/E ratios.

 Does Bowl America Have A Relatively High Or Low P/E For Its Industry?